-There is no precise definition of a superstar or uniquely valuable CEO.
-All CEOs are expected to be talented leaders who will serve their companies well and increase their value,74 and it is difficult to draw a clear line between a CEO who simply does a good job and a "superstar" or visionary CEO.
-Indeed, the difficulty of identifying superstar CEO in real time (and not in hindsight) is perhaps one reason why legal scholars have largely ignored this phenomenon.
+a CEO who simply does a good job and a "superstar" or visionary CEO.
+Indeed, the difficulty of identifying superstar CEOs in real time (and not in hindsight) is perhaps one reason why legal scholars have largely ignored this phenomenon.